 Here are a few things I do to save money on air conditioning costs:

 Use a programmable thermostat.
-A programmable thermostat can help you save 10-20% on your energy bill year round.
+A programmable thermostat can help you save at least 10-20% on your energy bill year round.
 We use a programmable thermostat at home.
 In the summer we set it at 78 degrees while we are home, and 85 when we leave the house.
 We set the thermostat to cool the house about 30 minutes before we get home.
 It works well and saves us a lot of money.
+Of course, the same concept works in the winter as well and can help you save money on your heating bill.
+A programmable thermostat should more than pay for itself.
+Here is a very affordable option from Amazon.

 Use an air vent booster.
-I installed an air vent booster last year and it works wonderfully.
+I installed an air vent booster several years ago and it works wonderfully.
 You install it over an air vent and it works by pulling more air into the room.
-This is great for rooms that have low air flow.
+This is great for problem rooms that have low air flow.
 It can save you money because you don’t have to run the air conditioning or heating system as long to get that particular room as cool or warm as you want.
 The model I have is the AirFlow Breeze, which costs about $50.
-I use it year round in a room that has low airflow.
+I use it year round in a room above our garage that has low airflow and also fights the warm of cold air coming up from the garage.
+(We have received a lot of questions about this, so I wrote more on the air vent booster at the end of this article).

 Make sure your vents are clean and uncovered.
 Dust and dirt can reduce your airflow causing your AC system to work overtime and severely reduce the airflow to your room.
 Covering them with furniture, drapes, or carpeting will have the same effect.
 Make sure the air flows freely and you will save a lot of energy and money.